 In the camera properties panel, select 'ULTRA RENDER SETTINGS'.

 Here you can adjust the quality of your render.
-The Ultra Render settings panel opens next to your workspace so you can edit you scene and adjust settings simultaneously.
+The Ultra Render settings panel opens next to your workspace so you can edit your scene and adjust settings simultaneously.

 Set Max Rays

 To improve render quality, increase the Max Rays.
-This increases the amount of light rays calculated in each path by the raytracing engine.
+This increases the number of light rays calculated in each path by the raytracing engine.
 Rendering will take more time as the rays are increased.

 Instead of setting max rays, you can also set the max rendering time.
 However, the resulting quality will depend on the speed of your machine.